Killinskillz69/Nineteen69-paystring.crypto.com-/Mining.md

 ## So what is mining anyway?

-Ethereum Frontier like all blockchain technologies uses an incentive-driven model of security.
+Ethereum Frontier, like all blockchain technologies uses an incentive-driven model of security.
 Consensus is based on choosing the block with the highest total difficulty.
 Miners produce blocks which the others check for validity.
 Among other well-formedness criteria, a block is only valid if it contains **proof of work** (PoW) of a given **difficulty**.
 Note that in Ethereum 1.1, this is likely going to be replaced by a **proof of stake** model.